← All Resources

 Temperature

-Core body temperature needs to drop by approximately 1–1.5°C (2–3°F) to initiate and maintain sleep.
-A bedroom temperature of 65–68°F (18–20°C) is optimal for most people.
-A warm shower or bath 1–2 hours before bed paradoxically helps by causing vasodilation (blood vessels in the skin dilate), which accelerates heat loss and cools the core faster once you get into a cooler bedroom.
+Your core temperature needs to drop about 1–1.5°C (2–3°F) to initiate and maintain sleep.
+Bedroom sweet spot: 65–68°F (18–20°C) for most people.
+Counterintuitively, a warm shower 1–2 hours before bed actually helps — it causes vasodilation (skin blood vessels open up), which accelerates heat loss and drops your core temperature faster once you're in a cool bedroom.

 Light Exposure

-Light is the strongest signal for your circadian clock.
-Bright light exposure in the morning (especially sunlight within the first hour of waking) anchors your circadian rhythm and promotes alertness.
-In the evening, dim lights and avoid blue-light-heavy screens for 1–2 hours before bed.
-Blue light from phones, tablets, and monitors suppresses melatonin production by up to 50%, according to research from Harvard Medical School, delaying sleep onset by an average of 10 minutes and reducing REM sleep.
+Light is the most powerful signal for your circadian clock.
+Morning sunlight within the first hour of waking anchors your rhythm and promotes alertness.
+In the evening, dim lights and limit screen time 1–2 hours before bed.
+Harvard Medical School research found that blue light from phones and tablets suppresses melatonin by up to 50%, delays sleep onset by an average of 10 minutes, and reduces REM sleep.
+That phone-in-bed habit has a real cost.

 Consistency

-Going to bed and waking up at the same time every day — including weekends — is one of the highest-impact sleep strategies.
-Research shows that irregular sleep schedules are associated with worse academic performance, higher BMI, and increased cardiovascular risk, independent of total sleep duration.
-The circadian system thrives on predictability.
+Going to bed and waking at the same time every day — yes, including weekends — is one of the highest-impact sleep strategies available.
+Research shows irregular sleep schedules correlate with worse academic performance, higher BMI, and increased cardiovascular risk, independent of total hours slept.
+Your circadian system runs on predictability.

 Exercise Timing

-Regular exercise improves sleep quality and duration.
-A meta-analysis in the journal Sleep Medicine Reviews found that exercise increased total sleep time by 10 minutes and reduced sleep onset latency (time to fall asleep) by 4.5 minutes on average.
-Morning and afternoon exercise are ideal.
-Vigorous exercise within 1–2 hours of bedtime can raise core body temperature and adrenaline enough to delay sleep onset in some individuals, though moderate exercise (like walking or yoga) close to bedtime is generally fine.
+Regular exercise reliably improves sleep quality.
+A meta-analysis in Sleep Medicine Reviews found exercise increased total sleep by 10 minutes and reduced time to fall asleep by 4.5 minutes on average.
+Morning and afternoon workouts are ideal timing.
+Vigorous exercise within 1–2 hours of bedtime can raise core temp and adrenaline enough to delay sleep for some people, though moderate activity (walking, yoga) close to bed is usually fine.

 Frequently Asked Questions